mpechner/PM_hub/README.md

 I made heavy use of chatgpt for the initial bootstrap.
 I had to be able to start the problem clearly.
 Still had issues around getting wlan0 to come up and act as a correct access point.

-The final configuration is piconfig/wifi_ap_setup.sh
+The final configuration is piconfig/wifi_ap_setup.sh Set up the MQTT password:

+`mosquitto_sub -h localhost -u parachutemobile -P parachutemobile  -v -t timer`

-After it started accepting MQTT packets via wlan0 from the qt board.
+After it started, it is accepting MQTT packets via wlan0 from the qt board.
 Able to SSH in to wifi or eth0.
 From wifi, access the internet.
 So all good.

 # misc notes